billizzard/wordpress_nn_smart_tooltip/wordpress_nn_smart_tooltip/README.txt

 == Screenshots ==

+1. The plugin allows you to create hints with any content.
-1. The plugin add button to the editor.
+2. The plugin add button to the editor.
 Click the button to add a tooltip text.
 You can add any content to the tooltip.
-2. Tooltip is shown by click or hover (selected in the plugin settings, default by click).
+3. Tooltip is shown by click or hover (selected in the plugin settings, default by click).
 View tooltip can be changed using the css as you like.
-3. To edit an existing tooltip, place the cursor in the text with a tooltip (without selecting text) and click the tooltip icon
+4. To edit an existing tooltip, place the cursor in the text with a tooltip (without selecting text) and click the tooltip icon
-4. To remove an existing tooltip, select tooltip text and click the tooltip icon, press save.
+5. To remove an existing tooltip, select tooltip text and click the tooltip icon, press save.

 == Changelog ==